QuentinRougemont/MicrosatDemogInference/README.md

 * inclusion in bash scripts for parallelisation and runs easily using any microstallite data. microstallite data that have to be stored in the `01-data` folder together with a file containing the `repeat_motif` for each microsatellites markers.

-I also extended the pipeline to performed :
+I also extended the pipeline to perform :
 `3 pops` colaescent derivation of our two population models for:
 * Isolation w.
 Migration (IM)
 * Strict Isolation (SI)